NORTHERN LIGHTS The Arts and Crafts from the lakes to the borders

 Day 3

-Today we head north across Hadrian’s Wall, with a stop at Chesters, the best-preserved Roman cavalry fort in Britain, thanks to the efforts of Newcastle town clerk, landowner and antiquarian John Clayton, who grew up there, and later dedicated his life to the Wall and its archaeology.
-A true Victorian, his excavations (the last one when he was in his 90s), including establishing the Chesters Museum, opened to the public in 1896 and still occupying its original buildings.
+Today we head north across Hadrian’s Wall, with a stop at Chesters, the best-preserved Roman cavalry fort in Britain.
 After a coffee stop at the Chesters Tea Room, we continue north to our next Arts and Crafts architectural phenomenon and architect Norman Shaw’s most dynamic achievement: Cragside.
-Built for arms magnate, scientist and inventor, William Armstrong, Cragside was the first house ever to be lit entirely with electricity, generated in true Arts and Crafts style by the world’s first hydroelectric power station, built on the estate.
-Designed equally as an impressive setting for entertaining Armstrong’s international clientele and a showcase for his fine art collection, the house had to be built literally into a cliff-face, dropping a full storey from the back rooms to the entrance front.
-The interior has remained largely untouched and features fine works by Morris and Co and their local disciples, alongside an original Turkish bath, electric spit and prototype washing machine, and a fabulously flamboyant marble fireplace.
+Cragside was the first house ever to be lit entirely with electricity, generated in true Arts and Crafts style by the world’s first hydroelectric power station, built on the estate.
+The house had to be built literally into a cliff-face, dropping a full storey from the back rooms to the entrance front.
+The interior has remained largely untouched and features fine works by Morris and Co and their local disciples.
+Cragside’s gardens are as breathtaking as the house, spanning both sides of an immense gorge which William Armstrong bridged with an elegantly arched iron footbridge made in his own workshops.
+Margaret Armstrong was an enthusiastic gardener, and much of her planting remains.
+After an independent lunch in Cragside’s charming Tea Rooms we spend the afternoon touring the house and gardens, before proceeding to the luxurious Doxford Hall Hotel and Spa for an evening at leisure.

 Day 4